salman1hasan/Frontenddeveloper/README.md

 69.In the mobile menu add the setMobile Menu to false 70.Remove the onclick from the submenudata.map
 71.Add the flex flex-col md:hidden font-awesome
+72.Copy paste the footer, in the footer.jsx add the window.open function
+73. Add facebook and add _blank
+74. Create HeroBanner and add it to the index.tsx 75.Install react responsive carasouel
+76. Add needed style to herobanner.jsx
+77.Import the necessary images and style the components
+78. In the carousel autoplay={true} infiniteLoop={true} showThumbs={false} showIndicators={false}/>
+79.Index.tsx add the wrapper and add the <div></div> 80.In the index.tsx add div className and add grid </div> 81.Add productcard rafce
+82. Add productcartid import link and import react
+83. Import the image necessary for productcard id
+84. <p className add all the text 20%/>
+85.Add transform property to create an effect for the product 86.In the category file add a pages and import the category [slug].js 87.Dynamic Routing explained
+88.Have to add the slug to the file
+89.Add the wrapper and add two div classNames Running Shoes 90.Create a product and add <div className slug.js> 91.The div adding a div is important to make sure that the two columns are perfectly aligned 92.Create Product details carousel
+93.Import the images that are necessary
+94.Add product details in the slug.js
+95.A bunch of details the most important is the sizes as you have to add all the sizes
+96. Add size selection to the slug.js
+97.Create two buttons Add to Cart and Wishlist
+98.Add div className and set it = to productdetails 99.Add a bunch of text
+100. Add related products and add slug.js
+101. Add product card to the file
+102.Create a file Cart.js
+103.Add a header and change the and change the menu button 104.Create a shopping cart file and then from there add cart items and add summary 105.Import cartItems
+106.Add div className and add the items for the caritem 107.Create a dropdown menu for the size of the components 108.Add another quality and add components to the file 109.Add the Bin button and make sure that you hide the button in the right place 110.Add cart.js add memory Summary
+111.Subtotal and 20,000 and then add button className 112.Add an image at the end
+113.Add a message for where it says that the cart is empty 114.Add a link for contining to shop
+115.Add failed.js data
+116.Add success.js file as well